noiseprotocol/noise_spec/noise.md

 4.2.
 Handshake processing
 --------------------------

-Ever Noise protocol begins by executing a handshake pattern.
+Every Noise protocol begins by executing a handshake pattern.
 This requires:

  * A session